 Is there an age limit for student finance?

-There is no upper age limit for a Tuition Fee Loan or for grants in England.
+There is no upper age limit for a Tuition Fee Loan (a repayable UK government loan) or for the specific grants that remain in England.
 If you are 60 or over when your course starts, the Maintenance Loan you can get may be more limited and based on your income.
 Always check your own situation.

 Do I have to pay it back all at once?